Consistently improving energy efficiency

 Continuous improvement process

 To support the continuous improvement process, regular efficiency and benchmark analyses are carried out.
 For example plant inspections are performed to identify optimization potential and develop solutions.
 By learning from each other we can ensure that these findings are quickly used at other sites.
 For this reason, regular expert workshops are held to promote knowledge sharing, for example at annual Energy Efficiency Days.

 Energy consumption levels and breakdown

-The integrated iron and steel mills in Duisburg and Rio de Janeiro are organized as an “energy network” to optimize the use of energy across the different plant units.
+The integrated iron and steel mills of the Group are organized as an “energy network” to optimize the use of energy across the different plant units.
 For example, byproduct gases, waste heat, and steam generated in the production processes are recovered and reused in the plant.
 The energy network is continuously optimized in connection with our efficiency programs.